wkndcyclr/RepData_PeerAssessment1/PA1_template.md

 1. Use filter to create 2 dataframes 1 with rows containing NA, 1 with rows containing values
 2. After filtering the NA frame, remove the steps column, as it will be replace
-3. Join byinterval, to bring the average # of steps by interval into the dataframe for the NA rows
+3. Join **byinterval**, to bring the average # of steps by interval into the dataframe for the NA rows
 4. Reorder the columns and change the column name back to steps.
 (The column was named 'average' in 'byinterval')
 5. Combine the dataframe with the replace values for NAs back with the 2nd dataframe that had values for steps